The History of Enchanted Forest

 As we have managed our property, we have been diligent about utilizing as much of the resources that needed to be removed and have sold fence rails, tipi poles, firewood and saw logs from the land.
 We are and have always been dedicated to building and contributing to our local economy in a balanced and conscientious manner

 We have enjoyed watching these young people, who have been visiting here since their pre-school years, blossom into wonderful and caring young adults.
-Some are graduating from college this year and have asked to have a celebration on our land.
+Many have asked to have celebrations of life achievements on our land.
 I have had parents and grandparents of these youngsters tell me just how much their time spent here has meant to them and some have attributed the experience to turning lives around.

 As part of our forest management plan, we have a well-thought out fire plan with four water tanks that dot the mountainside fed by a spring that begins ands ends on our property.
 We also have 3 ponds, a swimming pool and a 500 gallon fire wagon that are incorporated into our plan.